TIBCOSoftware/snappydata/docs/GettingStarted.md

 ## Introduction
 TIBCO ComputeDB is a distributed, in-memory optimized analytics database.
 TIBCO ComputeDB delivers high throughput, low latency, and high concurrency for unified analytics workload.
 TIBCO ComputeDB is a distributed, in-memory optimized analytics database.
 TIBCO ComputeDB delivers high throughput, low latency, and high concurrency for unified analytics workloads.
+By fusing an in-memory hybrid database inside Apache Spark, it provides analytic query processing, mutability/transactions, access to virtually all big data sources and stream processing all in one unified cluster.

-The primary use case of TIBCO ComputeDB is to provide analytics at interactive speeds over large volumes of data with minimal or no pre-processing of the dataset.
+The primary use case of SnappyData is to provide analytics at interactive speeds over large volumes of data with minimal or no pre-processing of the dataset.
 For instance, often, there is no need to pre-aggregate/reduce or generate cubes over your large data sets for ad-hoc visual analytics.
 This is made possible by smartly managing data in-memory, dynamically generating code using vectorization optimizations and maximizing the potential of modern multi-core CPUs.

 ![TIBCO ComputeDB Positioning](./Images/Snappy_intro.1.png)